WHET YOUR APPETITE

 EXTEND YOUR EXPERIENCE

-Explore several of Mesoamerica’s most intriguing ruins, set against the exuberant backdrop of the verdant jungles of Chiapas The stele carved lintels and beautiful temples appear even more magnificent against the exuberant backdrop of the jungle with the accompanying sights and sounds of monkeys and toucans.
-From the atmospheric boat ride up the Usumacinta River to Yaxchilán to the remarkably well preserved murals of Bonampak, to the monumental city state of Palenque – this extension transports you back in time to the apogee of the Maya civilization.
+Explore several of Mesoamerica’s most intriguing ruins, found in the verdant lowlands of Chiapas.
+The stele carved lintels and beautiful temples appear even more magnificent against the exuberant backdrop of the jungle with the accompanying sights and sounds of monkeys and toucans.
+From the atmospheric boat ride up the Usumacinta River to Yaxchilán to the remarkably well preserved murals of Bonampak, to the monumental city state of Palenque, this adventure transports you back in time to the apogee of the Maya civilization.